sassoftware/viya4-monitoring-kubernetes/samples/namespace-monitoring/README.md

 can use Alertmanager CRs to deploy a separate Alertmanager for each instance of Prometheus.

-This sample assumes that you are deploying two SAS Viya namespaces, but you can customize the files to deploy to any number of namespaces.
+This sample assumes that you are deploying two SAS Viya platform namespaces, but you can customize the files to deploy to any number of namespaces.

 ## Using This Sample